oktadev/okta-dac-docs/docs/guide/README.md

 This App displays two different UX depending on the user's role, which can be one of either 2 (__Superusers__ or __Tenant Admin__)

 ### Superuser
 The Okta org must be configured to have a __SUPERUSERS__ group.
-Any user assigned to this group will see the superuser admin UI upon logging in to DAC:
+Any user assigned to this group will see the superuser admin UI upon logging in to okta-dac:

 ![alt text](./images/dac-superuser.png)